Antisemitism in the United Kingdom: Incidents

 CST incident figures remained elevated in the second half of 2024, with 3,528 incidents reported that year.
 In October 2024, a Swastika and antisemitic slogans were graffitied at a golf club in a Jewish area of London.
 London police are investigating the incident and a hate crime.

 In the first half of 2025, according to a report by CST, 1,521 antisemitic incidents were recorded across the United Kingdom, amounting to more than 200 cases per month.

 On 2 October 2025, a terrorist attack took place outside the Heaton Park Hebrew Congregation in Manchester during Yom Kippur.
-The attacker, Jihad al-Shamie, a 35-year-old British citizen of Syrian descent, rammed a car into pedestrians and stabbed worshippers before being shot dead by police.
-Two people were killed and three were seriously injured.
-Investigators later reported that one fatality and another victim may have been struck by police gunfire as officers ended the assault.
+The attacker, Jihad al-Shamie, a 35-year-old Syrian—born British citizen, rammed a car into pedestrians and stabbed worshippers before being shot dead by police.
+Two people were killed (one by police firing on the attacker) and three were seriously injured.

-A memorial to the victims of the October 7 atttacks in Brighton has been vandalized over fifty times and destroyed several times since its creation.
+As of October 2025, a memorial to the victims of the October 7 attacks in Brighton has been vandalized over fifty times and destroyed several times since its creation.

+In 2025, the British Jewish communal security charity Community Security Trust (CST) recorded 3,700 antisemitic incidents across the United Kingdom, marking the second-highest annual total ever documented since systematic tracking began.
+The figure represented a 4% increase from the 3,556 incidents reported in 2024 and was surpassed only by the 2023 total.
+According to CST and subsequent media reporting, a significant spike occurred following a fatal terrorist attack on a synagogue in Manchester on Yom Kippur in October, which led to the highest daily total of incidents recorded that year.
+The incidents included assaults, vandalism, threats and online abuse, with more than half referencing international events, particularly developments related to the Israel–Palestine conflict.

+In March 2026, Norfolk Police initiated a hate-crime investigation following an under-15 football match between Jewish Free School and Thorpe St Andrew School in Norwich during the quarterfinal round of a national tournament, in which antisemitic slurs such as "Dirty Jews" and "Go back to the gas chambers" were shouted from the stands at players by a crowd that consisted primarily of supporters of the Norwich school.